Indians for Jesus!

 Justice never found David Williamson, the officer who issued a summary guilty verdict and a death sentence for the innocent Jesus Indians of Gnadenhütten.
 He died in 1814, impoverished (though that minor detail would provide small comfort for those with a living memory of his mass murder of unarmed people).

 Unlike many events of its type in American history, most notably the Mormon Mountain Meadows Massacre, the Gnadenhütten Massacre has always been generally known for what it truly was: white people mindlessly slaughtering defenseless Indians.
 The only untruths associated with it were the contemporary justifications: “All Indians are bad”; “They had it coming”; “The only good Injun is a dead Injun”, etc..
+The village site is listed on the National Register of Historic Places.
+Parts have been preserved, such as the burial mound.
+Reconstructed buildings (a mission house and a cooperage as well as log dwellings, for example) are there to provide a backdrop to how the unusual Jesus Indians lived.
+The site also commemorates the Moravians who mentored the Lenape.

 Unfortunately, typical of the times, the inscription written on the 37-foot tall memorial obelisk monument (dedicated June 5, 1872) was perhaps only a half-hearted nod to what happened: